carlosm3011/rpki-rrdp-tooling/rrdp-historian/README.md

 Each delta is downloaded every time the script is run, as the goal is to detect unwanted changes in the deltas.

+## Requirements and installation

+Requirements:
+- A reasonably recent python (3.8+)
+- poetry

+Other dependencies will be installed by poetry.

 ## Usage

 ### Download a repository